rhdn520/IntGrad_MT/README.md

 # IntGrad MT

-This repository contains the implementation of _Enhancing LLMs' Machine Translation Capabilities with Sentence Interpolation._
+This directory contains the implementation of _Enhancing LLMs' Machine Translation Capabilities with Sentence Interpolation._

 You can find classes for translation, sentence interpolation, and quality estimation.